top of page

 For an application to be reviewed, it must meet the following requirements:

-• Applicants must complete the budget form, budget narrative, and work plan found in the application portal, in accordance with sections 7 and 8 (new applicant/new proposed model) or 7 and 9 (current grantee seeking additional funding) of the RFP
+2. Applicants must complete the budget form, budget narrative, and work plan found in the application portal, in accordance with sections 7 and 8 of the RFP.
+All forms must be completed using the original format of the provided templates.
+No other forms, formats or alterations will be accepted.

-• The budget must include a minimum match of 20% of the total program budget.
-Refer to 4.3.1. for a sample calculation
+3. The budget must include a minimum match of 25% of the total program budget.
+You must use the following calculation to determine the minimum 25% match value:

 bottom of page